Miles-Li-0828/Bookstore-Mechine-Learning-Model-Advanced-Inventory-and-Personalized-Recommendation-System/README.md

 - **Cross Validation**:
   - Ten-fold cross-validation for model validation and evaluation.

-#### 3. K-Means Clustering for Customer Segmentation
+#### 3. K-Means Clustering for Books Segmentation

-The following part of the notebook focuses on customer segmentation using K-means clustering.
+The following part of the notebook focuses on books segmentation using K-means clustering.
 Key steps include:

 - **Selection of K-means Clustering**:
   - Choice of K-means due to its efficiency and clear cluster boundaries.